 Lord, grant me holiness, but not yet.

-You may be familiar with St. Augustine's famous prayer from his Confessions, "da mihi castitatem et continentiam, sed noli modo," most often translated "give me chastity and continence, but not yet."
+In his Confessions, St. Augustine prayed, "da mihi castitatem et continentiam, sed noli modo;" in English, "give me chastity and continence, but not yet."
 (Confessions 8.7.17).
-St. Augustine is relating his adolescent understanding that he is on the wrong path, and request that God make him change his ways and help him do what he knows is right... but not now: later.
+He's recounting his adolescent understanding that he was on the wrong path, and knew that he needed God's help to do what he knew was right... but, not right now: later.

 Do you hear yourself making that kind of prayer often?
 I know I do!
 It can be pretty easy to recognize that we aren't necessarily getting everything quite right, but asking God for the help we need to make better choices?
 That tends to be more difficult.

 Lord, grant me holiness, but not yet.
 Every day--goodness, many times a day--we have a choice: am I going to add those last three words to my prayer?
 Or will I ask for the grace to do what He wants me to, right now, today?
 In this moment full of muddy kids and laundry baskets, sticky fingerprints and piles of schoolbooks, Lord, help me to say yes, now instead of not yet.